 Fourth, enter the closing balance sheet entries as beginning entries in Cheqbook, using for example December 31st, not January 1st.

-Fifth, you need to delete almost all the Cheqbook transactions downloaded prior to January 1st (presuming that's the cutoff date).
+Fifth, you need to delete almost all the Cheqbook transactions downloaded prior to your cutoff date, like January 1st (presuming that's the cutoff date).
 Why?
 Well they've already been accounted for in your old software.

 Sixth (and the tricky part!) you have to carefully reconcile the transactions that hadn't cleared the bank as of December 31st.
 You'll find them usually in the first few weeks of activity in January, but they could have cleared much later.
 These transactions have already been reduced from your 12/31 balance you entered, so when they clear in January they put the bank balance out of whack.
 Look at your 12/31 bank reconciliation from the old system and identify the uncleared transactions, then find them all in Cheqbook.